 Time spent reading information presented herein could be the most important personal investment of your life!
-It has been in place for two years without even a hint of rebuttal.
+It has been in place for over 4 years without even a hint of rebuttal.
 Now, if it wasn't factual don't you think defensive action would have occurred?

 Let's start with the really short version.
 After performing due diligence on Molly Maids, I learned that all franchises in the state of Texas had been sold.
 A broker told me paraphrasing "The Maids franchises are available and they are just like Molly Maids" and I believed what he said.
 That was a big mistake because it led me to examine The Maids with far less vigor than that expended on looking at Molly Maids.
 After committing to the agreement and sinking a bunch of money in the business to my surprise when the phone would ring and we answered cheerfully "The Maids" often the response was "Isn't this Molly Maids".
 About a sentence and half into explaining that The Maids was actually a better choice, a dial tone was heard.
 When people did listen and I repeated the franchise name, many said "never heard of you".
 If you think that was conducive to success I can tell you from first hand experience and a loss of half a million dollars it was not!
 Think I am just a "sore loser" who doesn't know what he is talking about well keep reading then give me a call at 281-685-4930, ask for Ron and I will share our experience with you then you can decide.

 During the late spring of 2012, Marlene met a lady at a networking luncheon who described success with a franchise that was almost unbelievable.
 The business had opened almost 10 years ago and weathered the recession with minimal interruption.
 Everything about the business sounded positive so we began investigation into investment possibilities.